Bucketheaddd/Jars/README.md

 ![Particle System](demos/particle_system.gif)

 # Perspective Rendering
-### This is a snippet from a rendering strategy using vector projections that I developed after taking linear algebra.
-I found after I finished it that it is called perpsective rendering.
+### This is a snippet of a novel implementation of spherical perspective rendering.
 ![Perspective Rendering](demos/perspective_rendering.gif)